vtyurin89/jobs/README.md

  - Install project dependencies by running 'pip install -r requirements.txt'
  - Make and apply migrations by running 'python manage.py makemigrations' and then 'python manage.py migrate'.

+# Additional information

+Some of the design of the application was inspired by a real website HeadHunter.
+This explains why the main folders are called hh and my_hh.